-This workshop is a chance to step back and take a look at the broader landscape in which competing truth claims are arising, and ask, not so much, what’s true and what isn’t, but rather, how do we navigate this terrain?
-What does it look like to safeguard inner life in the midst of all of this?
-How might we conduct ourselves differently if we understood more clearly the nature of the toxic misinformation soup we are all swimming in?
-What are the underlying factors, baked into social media, news media that are driving all of this?
+This workshop is a chance to step back and ask, how do we navigate this terrain?
+What are the underlying factors, baked into social media and news media that are driving all of this?
+What are some practical tools we can apply to cope with the conflict that arises when truth and lies become so entangled that it is hard to tell them apart?
 And what can we gain by meeting this crisis of meaning at a deeper level, as a call for inner and outer renewal?

 This will be a participatory session with plenty of opportunities to engage in facilitated exercises, breakouts and whole-group discussions.